NeuroTechX/ntx_slack_archive/general.md

  >alex, this is correct.
 We think (i.e. are sure) that the FOS does not work with CW fNIRS devices (the most commonly used devices), so I am fairly sure that FB will not pursue this path or fail miserably.

+4/24/2017 11:35 AM

+ **vitruvia** :

+ >oh.
+I don't have that much money right now.
+And also I'm more interested in learning how software of this type is built then on getting it ready to use